jmvrbanac/barbican/README.md

+Note: The Barbican project has moved to [StackForge](https://github.com/stackforge/barbican) now.
+All pull requests should go through the Gerrit review process at that repository.

 # Barbican
 Barbican is a ReST API designed for the secure storage, provisioning and management of secrets.
 It is aimed at being useful for all environments, including large ephemeral Clouds.
 The project is supported by [Rackspace Hosting](http://www.rackspace.com).